-- We need self-care and team care sometimes looking out for each other is more likely to happen than taking time for ourselves. - We need to be aware of the signs of stress vulnerability in ourselves and others and actively check in.
+- Stress responses are normal during this time - This is a marathon, not a sprint - Our values and ideals as HCW can get in the way of taking care of ourselves - We need self-care and team care sometimes looking out for each other is more likely to happen than taking time for ourselves. - We need to be aware of the signs of stress vulnerability in ourselves and others and actively check in.
 The stress continuum is a shorthand for sharing how we and others are doing

-Cover: how has the pandemic affected your sense of safety?
+Cover: how has this experience affected your sense of safety?
 Calm: what changes have occurred regarding sleep or ability to keep calm?
 Connect: Has there been an impact on how you connect with others?
 Competence: Do you have any concerns about being unable to do anything?
 Confidence: Have you noticed any change in your confidence in yourself, leadership, equipment?